yakhilgithub/yakhilgithub/README.md

 ###

-<h4 align="left">I'm Akhilesh,currently immersed in the dynamic world of Computer Science and Engineering, pursuing my BTech degree in Pune, I have a strong interest in technology, especially Artificial Intelligence.
-Beyond my studies, I enjoy working on projects and participating in hackathons to apply what I learn.Let's explore the fascinating world of AI and web development together, while also diving into open-source contributions, all with a clear and tech-focused approach!</h4>
+<h4 align="left">Hey, I'm Akhilesh!
+I'm currently pursuing a BTech in Computer Science and Engineering in Pune.
+I'm passionate about Artificial Intelligence and enjoy applying my skills through hands-on projects and hackathons.
+I'm constantly exploring new technologies, focusing on AI, web development, and open-source contributions.Let's team up and create cool, tech-driven solutions!</h4>

 ###